"We are what we repeatedly do. Excellence, then, is not an act, but a habit." Aristotle

 You probably already know all the obvious things - read books, read papers, talk to smart people, work hard, think about your future, etc. All these are essential things to get you competent.
 But this post is to talk about the less obvious things, i.e., habits - the thing you do repeatedly - the source of competence.

 If you want to be competent, start taking care of the little things around you, because these little things or routine will build up your habit, and they will be your foundation.
-Have you ever wonder why one guy is so disciplined and careful in his research (and it is not even hard for him to do!), while I have such a hard time doing it?
+Have you ever wonder why one guy is so disciplined and careful in his research, while I have such a hard time doing it?
 Have you ever wonder why a researcher can be so persistent and work so hard that he finally got his great results, while others give up easily?
 Why can a researcher be so logical why others struggle?

 Well, these "superman" traits all build up from the little things you do every day.
 If your general discipline is inadequate (e.g., your time), it is almost impossible to be disciplined and careful when you do specific things, i.e., research.
 How can a guy be so persistent?
 Well, he trained himself through very small victories throughout his life which build up his persistence.
 How can a guy be so logical?
 Well, he trained himself to repeatedly ask "stupid" questions on whatever he sees, reads, encounters, which slowly build up his logic.
 This list can go on and on.
 Habit is one most amazing example of the butterfly effect.
 Habit effect compounds.
 Just like this iceberg, you only see the tip of the iceberg, but in reality, ones' achievements are built upon a very strong foundation and training over years.

 This foundation cannot be trained overnight.
-The attitude of "it's fine when I do research, I do very seriously" will not work - you will feel very uncomfortable doing it and eventually you will stop doing it after a few days or weeks.
-Competence all start with the little things in your life - your clothes, your living room, your food, your time, people around you, etc.
+The attitude of "it's fine when I do research, I do very seriously" will not work - you will feel very uncomfortable doing it and eventually you will stop doing it after a few weeks or months.

 A bit harsh?
 Yes and sometimes it seems not worth it to be competent.
 But the results are incredibly satisfying.